veepionyc/veepionyc.github.io/_posts/2016-11-09-documentation.md

 ## A little more about the SDK

 VPKit is supplied as a pre-compiled dynamic framework ready for drag-and-drop use in your Swift or Objective-C iOS project.
-A demo app is provided in each language showing how to incorprate and use the SDK.
+A demo app is provided in each language showing how to incorporate and use the SDK.

 ### Viewing a VEEP image
 ![](../assets/img/consume.jpg)